EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 # BDR-Always-ON

-EDB Postgres Distributed 3.7 or 4 in an Always-ON configuration, suitable for use in test and production.
+EDB Postgres Distributed 3.7 or 4 in an Always-ON configuration is suitable for use in test and production.

 This architecture requires a subscription to the legacy 2ndQuadrant repositories, and some options require a subscription to EDB Repos 1.0.
-See [How TPA uses 2ndQuadrant and EDB repositories](2q_and_edb_repositories.md) for more detail on this topic.
+See [How TPA uses 2ndQuadrant and EDB repositories](2q_and_edb_repositories.md) for more detail.

 The BDR-Always-ON architecture has four variants, which can be selected with the `--layout` configure option:

-1. bronze: 2×bdr+primary, bdr+witness, barman, 2×harp-proxy
+- `bronze`: 2×bdr+primary, bdr+witness, barman, 2×harp-proxy

-2. silver: bronze, with bdr+witness promoted to bdr+primary, and barman moved to separate location
+- `silver`: bronze, with bdr+witness promoted to bdr+primary, and barman moved to separate location

-3. gold: two symmetric locations with 2×bdr+primary, 2×harp-proxy,
+- `gold`: two symmetric locations with 2×bdr+primary, 2×harp-proxy,
 and barman each; plus a bdr+witness in a third location

-4. platinum: gold, but with one bdr+readonly (logical standby) added to each of the main locations
+- `platinum`: gold, but with one bdr+readonly (logical standby) added to each of the main locations

-You can check EDB's Postgres Distributed Always On Architectures [whitepaper](https://www.enterprisedb.com/promote/bdr-always-on-architectures) for the detailed layout diagrams.
+See EDB's Postgres Distributed Always On Architectures [whitepaper](https://www.enterprisedb.com/promote/bdr-always-on-architectures) for the detailed layout diagrams.